top of page

 The AI opportunity changes this equation.
 Asia-Pacific is projected to become the fastest-growing region for AI in drug discovery, expanding at a CAGR of 21.1 per cent from 2025 to 2034, compared with 10.26 per cent growth in the United States.
 India, with its technical workforce and regulatory framework, sits at the centre of this regional growth.

 Several factors drive this shift.
-First, computational drug discovery requires neither large capital equipment nor physical manufacturing — only data scientists, software engineers, and computational resources.
+First, computational drug discovery requires neither large capital equipment nor physical manufacturing — only data scientists, software engineers, computational resources, and domain experts such as biochemists, protein biologists, pharmacologists and so on.
 Second, Indian pharmaceutical companies have begun investing in these capabilities, recognising that innovation, not volume production, increasingly determines market value.

-Third, global pharmaceutical companies are seeking external innovation partners, creating demand for platforms like pepAI that can reduce time-to-candidate identification from months to weeks.
+Third, global pharmaceutical companies are seeking external innovation partners, creating demand for platforms like pepAI that can reduce time-to-candidate identification from a few years to months.

 While Peptris operates in a competitive landscape, its focus on rare diseases and drug repurposing addresses genuine market gaps.
 Of the more than 7,000 known rare diseases, most have no approved treatments, and existing drugs often contain latent therapeutic potential that remains unexploited.
 These areas receive less venture attention than oncology or inflammatory diseases, allowing smaller startups to operate without overwhelming competition.

-If Peptris’ platform can accelerate the discovery of therapeutics for diseases where progress has stalled, it will position India as not just a research vendor to Western companies but as a promising new source of intellectual property and innovation.
+If Peptris’ platform can accelerate the discovery of therapeutics for diseases where there are limited treatment options, it will position India as not just a research vendor to Western companies but as a promising new source of intellectual property and innovation.
 It will demonstrate that India can compete in the higher-value segments of the pharmaceutical value chain.